Biden to announce new Russia sanctions while in Brussels

 In Poland, Biden will meet with Polish President Andrzej Duda, who has requested further U.S. aid and a stepped up military presence on NATO’s eastern flank as the war grinds on.
 The U.S. has already added several thousand U.S. troops to it regular presence.
 Estonia, Latvia, Lithuania and Romania have also called for a greater NATO or U.S. military presence in recent weeks.

-Sullivan suggested more help will be coming with announcements by Biden “on longer term adjustments to NATO force posture on the eastern flank.”
+Sullivan suggested that could be coming soon as Biden plans to have talks “on longer term adjustments to NATO force posture on the eastern flank.”

 “We feel that it is the right place for him to go to be able to see troops, to be able to see humanitarian experts and to be able to meet with a frontline and very vulnerable ally,” Sullivan said of Biden’s visit to Poland.